caldito/mimcas/README.md

 - **Option 1: Docker** `docker run --network host -it pablogcaldito/mimcas-cli:v0.1.0 mimcas-cli [ARGUMENTS]`
 - **Option 2: Build the source** `make && ./bin/mimcas-cli [ARGUMENTS]`.

+### Client flags
+None of them are required.
+The available flags are:
+- `-host`: Host to use when opening a connection.
+By default it will be `localhost`.
+- `-port`: Port to use when opening a connection.
+By default it will be `20000`.

 ### Usage example
 ```
 >> get a